Hussein-Mazeh/PasswordManager/guideline.md

 Load the extension in Chrome:
 1. Visit `chrome://extensions`, enable **Developer mode**.
 2. Click **Load unpacked** and select the `extension/` directory (not `src/`).
-3. Note the generated extension ID; you will need it for the native host manifest.
+3. Note the generated extension ID; you will need it for the native host manifest. (the file is )
+4. Before loading in another profile, edit `src/config/defaults.ts` (and the compiled `defaults.js`) so `DEFAULT_VAULT_DIR` points to the full absolute path of your vault directory (e.g. `/Users/you/PasswordManager/vault`), then run `npm run build` to regenerate the JavaScript.

 ## 6. Native Messaging Host Registration (Chrome on macOS/Linux)
 1. Copy `native-host/com.crypto.passwordmanager.json` to your browser’s Native Messaging directory: